 Access Fees: Potential revenue can be generated from access fees paid by visitors.
 A standard access fee can be charged per person based on their age group.
-The determination of access fees should take into consideration the socioeconomic profile of the area so as to cater for the local communities.
+The determination of access fees should take cognisance of the socioeconomic profile of the area so as to cater for the local communities.
 The access fees cannot be used for rent or to make profit.
-Additional fees can also be charged for the following services:
+Over and above access fees, additional fees can also be charged which includes: